Life Insurance

 For Business

-Provides a lump sum payment if you were to pass away or are diagnosed with a terminal illness.
+Lump sum payment if you were to pass away or are diagnosed with a terminal illness.

-Explore our health insurance options; choose private health cover or specialised cancer insurance.
+Choose from private health insurance or specialised cancer insurance.

 Financial support if you or your child become seriously ill or injured.

-Provides a lump sum payment if you become permanently disabled and are unable to work due to accident or injury.
+Lump sum payment if you become permanently disabled and are unable to work.

 Simple plans you can buy online.
 Get protected with basic life, rent or mortgage protection.